 6. Your Website Feels Unstable

-An unstable website can sneak up on you because you may not even know it exists!
-By the time you find out, potential customers may have already left after having a bad experience.
+Web design also includes designing and managing website infrastructure.
+An unstable infrastructure can sneak up on you because you may not even be aware of it.
+By the time you learn about it, potential customers may already have left due to the poor experience.

-You may also encounter a situation in which an update or action in your CMS causes the web server to crash.
-A down website is a terrible sign for customers and significantly impacts your customer journey.
-The only way to prevent unstable websites is to monitor them through tools like UptimeRobot and fix issues ASAP.
-So, ensure your web design team is on top of things and proactive in maintaining your website.
+Perhaps you’re more versed in situations where an update or action in your CMS causes your web server to crash.
+When this happens, it sends a serious signal to customers and search engines, hurting your SEO.
+The only way to prevent unstable websites is to monitor them with tools such as UptimeRobot and server logs, and to resolve issues proactively and promptly.
+Therefore, you must ensure your web design team is proactive in maintaining your website’s infrastructure.
+A good website hosting provider can help!

 The Bottom Line / TLDR